Is the HubSpot Salesforce integration worth it?

 Where it falls short

-Things like field mapping, sync rules, user roles, and error logs all need attention.
+Integration does not guarantee alignment.
+Setup requires planning, and maintenance requires ownership.
+The learning curve can be steep; things like field mapping, sync rules, user roles, and error logs all need constant attention.

-Cost is another factor.
+Cost is a major factor.

-You can bridge those gaps through API work or middleware, but that adds another layer to maintain.
+You can bridge these gaps through API work or middleware, but that adds another layer to maintain.
+We have a helpful guide detailing the most important data model differences between the two.

 So, is it worth it?